ADSmith-0/personal-website/projects/premier-league-tables-web-scraper.md

 tags: ['Python', 'BeautifulSoup4', 'Pandas']
 status: 'Completed'
 live: 'No'
-excerpt: 'A Python web scraper that would scrape table data and output it as a spreadsheet'
+description: 'A Python web scraper that would scrape table data and output it as a spreadsheet'
 order: 3
 ---